anfrimov/just-the-docs/pages/Assets/Imports/Imports.md

 ---

 # Imports

-Contains copies of all the `.unitypackage` files that were included in the project.
-These files are not strictly necessary to the project because their contents have already been unpacked and can be found somewhere in the [Assets]({{ site.baseurl }}{% link pages/Assets/Assets.md %}) folder.
+Backups of imported package files.
 {: .fs-6 .fw-300 }

 ---

 ## Content

-Add content.
+Copies of all the `.unitypackage` files that were included in the project.
+These files are not strictly necessary to the project because their contents have already been unpacked and can be found somewhere in the [Assets]({{ site.baseurl }}{% link pages/Assets/Assets.md %}) folder.